 Shockwave Therapy will be available as a stand alone treatment or it can be used in combination with your regular plan of management, whether that be chiropractic, massage or acupuncture.
 We would always recommend that Shockwave Therapy be used in combination with chiropractic or massage where possible, as your injury may have an underlying cause that also needs to be addressed.

 Eligibility for receiving Shockwave Therapy will be determined by the practitioner and will require an initial consultation If you are not already receiving treatment at the clinic.
 The practitioner delivering the Shockwave Therapy will be Neil.

 To book an appointment or if you would like more information please call the clinic on 0191 375 7600.

 Stand alone (not in combination with other treatment – includes initial consultation) – £50 per session.

-Combination (alongside chiropractic, osteopathy or massage) – £40 per session.
+Combination (alongside chiropractic, massage or acupuncture ) – £40 per session.

-Combination Fee – Does not include chiropractic, osteopathy or massage fee.
+Combination Fee – Does not include chiropractic, massage or acupuncture fee.
 Shockwave Therapy may be on a different day to your regular appointment.